BEDARFSDECKEND - VEGDOG’S ONE POT – ein Topf für alle Felle!

 Lisa Walther

-I started my career as a veterinary specialist in vegan dog nutrition at VEGDOG in 2015.
-Today, I advise numerous pet owners on all topics related to plant-based feeding of their pets.
-I also give specialist lectures to veterinarians so that my colleagues become more open to this important topic.
+At Vegdog, I started my career as a veterinary specialist for the vegan diet of dogs in 2015.
+Today I advise numerous pet owners on all topics related to the plant feeding of their favorites.
+I also give specialist lectures to veterinarians so that my colleagues gain openness to this important topic.